idvorkin/idvorkin.github.io/_td/nvim.md

   - /nvim
 ---

 Long ago a fork from vim emerged.
 Neovim!
 I avoided it for a long time, but when Bram (the inventor of vim) died, I decided it was time to switch.
-Here are my thoughts and configuration
+Now that I've sucked up the 20-40 hours in the conversion,  I'm thrilled I did.
+Turns out all the "kids" have been using and developing on neovim.
+This results in 1, good tools, and nice best practices.

+You can see my configuration and workarounds [here](https://github.com/idvorkin/Settings/tree/master/nvim).

 ## The good

 ### Lively active development

 I don't hang out with "modern cutting edge" developers, so I don't know the latest and greatest in the community.
 I rely on web searches for awesome lists.
 Plugging into new projects lets me see what the "awesome bleeding edge engineers are doing."
 Nice to uncover new projects and approaches.

+### Nice plugins

+* Octo - Github workflow management
+* Neogit - Git integration (yeah, I know about fugitive)
+* DiffViewOpen - Git diff, (as opposed to a file diff)
+* Nicer Copilot

 ### Telescope, LSP, CMP, Treesitter